manili/VSDBabySoC/README.md

   $ pip3 install pyyaml click sandpiper-saas
   ```

-  2. Now you can clone this repository in arbitrary directory (we'll choose home directory here):
+  2. Now we can clone this repository in an arbitrary directory (we'll choose home directory here):

   ```
   $ cd ~